mahoney1/docs/animaltracking-tutorial.md

 ### Step 1.
 Export CDS package and install/instantiate the contract using a peer Admin in IBP SaaS

 We will need to package up our TypeScript smart contract into a (CDS file)[https://hyperledger-fabric.readthedocs.io/en/release-1.4/chaincode4noah.html#packaging] to deploy as a chaincode package for the IBP SaaS environment.
-We can do this easily from the IBM Blockchain Platform VS Code extension
+We can do this easily from the IBM Blockchain Platform VS Code extension.

-1. Click on the IBP extension icon in the sidebar, and under 'Smart Contract Packages' select `animaltracking-ts@0.0.1` and right-click .... 'export Package' .
+1. In VS Code, click on the IBP extension icon in the sidebar, and under 'Smart Contract Packages' select `animaltracking-ts@0.0.1` and right-click .... 'export Package' .
 Accept the default file name `animaltracking-ts@0.0.1.cds` and export it to a temporary directory on your filesystem.
 You should get a 'successful export' message popup at the bottom.

 2. Login to your IBM Blockchain Platform Cloud instance and launch the IBM Blockchain Platform Console, close the welcome banner if required.